11. 6 LISTS FOR GOAL SETTING plus a worksheet

 2. Faith: Visualization of and Belief in Attainment of Desire

-3. Autosuggestion: The Medium for Influencing the Subconscious Mind
+3. Autosuggestion: The Medium for Influencing the Subconscious

 4. Specialized Knowledge: Personal Experiences or Observations